bahrianpro/yii2-admin-template/README.md

 CONFIGURATION
 -------------

-Your local site configuration reside in `config.php`.
-You can create `config.php` by copy `config-sample.php`.
+Your local site configuration resides in `config.php`.
+You can create `config.php` by copying `config-sample.php`.

 ### Database